 On June 6, 2014, we entered into a Convertible Promissory Note and Warrant Purchase Agreement ("2014 Note Purchase Agreement"), pursuant to which we could issue up to an aggregate principal amount of \$2,000,000 of unsecured promissory notes (the "2014 Notes") to certain stockholders.
 The 2014 Notes mature on June 6, 2015, and accrue interest at a rate of 12% per annum.
 In the event that we issue equity securities resulting in gross proceeds to us of at least \$5 million prior to maturity, all outstanding principal and accrued and unpaid interest under the 2014 Notes will automatically convert into the class of equity securities issued in such offering, as applicable, in connection with the closing of the first sale of our equity securities at a conversion price equal to 70% of the sale price of such class of equity securities issued in such offering.
 In the event that we consummate a "Sale", as defined therein, we will, while the 2014 Notes remain outstanding, at the election of the holders of two-thirds of the aggregate principal outstanding thereunder, immediately prior to the closing, convert all outstanding principal and interest under the 2014 Notes into shares of our Series D Preferred Stock at 70% of the Series D Preferred Stock original issuance price.
 In connection with the 2014 Note Purchase Agreement, we and each holder of the 2012 Notes and the 2013 Notes executed and delivered an amended and restated promissory note (collectively, the "Amended and Restated Notes") in the principal amount of the sum of all outstanding principal and accrued and unpaid interest as of June 6, 2014.
 The Amended and Restated Notes have the same terms as the 2014 Notes.
-The 2014 Notes will convert into shares of our common stock upon the closing of this offering at a conversion price equal to 70% of the initial public offering price.
+We anticipate that the 2014 Notes will convert into shares of our common stock upon the closing of this offering.
 We also issued to each holder of a 2014 Note and for the 2014 Note Holders that have a 2012 Note and/or a 2013 Note restated and amended, a warrant exercisable for our common stock if we consummate an initial public offering of our common stock ("IPO") on or prior to December 31, 2014 or shares of our Series D Preferred Stock at the original issuance price if the IPO is not consummated on or prior to December 31, 2014 or if we are sold in 2014 in an M&A transaction consummated prior to the closing of the IPO.
 The number of shares subject to such warrant shall be equal to (1) the sum of (a) the principal amount plus any accrued and outstanding interest of any Amended and Restated Notes of any holder or affiliates, as defined, and (b) the principal amount plus any accrued and outstanding interest of any 2014 Notes of such holder issued by us, divided by (2) the original issue price of the Series D Preferred Stock or common stock at the IPO price.

-On June 6, 2014 and July 17, 2014, we issued 2014 Notes in an aggregate principal amount of approximately \$995,000 pursuant to the initial tranche under the 2014 Note Purchase Agreement.
-A second tranche under the 2014 Note Purchase Agreement is expected to be issued prior to the end of September 2014, but if this offering closes prior to a closing of such second tranche, we do not plan on consummating the second tranche.
+On June 6, 2014, we issued 2014 Notes in an aggregate principal amount of \$494,844 pursuant to the 2014 Note Purchase Agreement, a second tranche of which is expected to be issued prior to the end of September 2014, but if this offering closes prior to a closing of the second tranche, we do not plan on consummating the second tranche.

-Comparison of Years Ended December 31, 2013 and 2012
+Comparison of Years Ended December 31, 2012 and 2013